-4.3 Holidays, Leave and Sickness
+4.4 Holidays, Leave and Sickness, Fieldwork away from Campus

 If you are absent due to illness you should contact your Key Admin Contact as a matter of urgency, giving the name of your DofS and an indication of how long you expect to be away from the University.
 If you are absent for more than 7 days continuously, you are required to obtain a certificate from your doctor, which should be submitted to your DofS and a copy retained in your Progress File.